-Adjustments FTE Amount Multiple Programs Debt service - The FY 2024 budget includes debt service reductions in the TIP (\$2,225), Sanitary Sewers (\$26,180), and Stormwater Utility (\$225,416) 0.00 (\$253,821) Multiple Programs Vehicle replacement - The cost of replacing vehicles across multiple programs is reduced due to the fleet replacement schedule.
-0.00 (\$518,514) Transportation Planning Potomac Yard Metro Fund non-personnel-The non-personnel budget in the Potomac Yard Metro Station Financing Fund is reduced to transfer budget authority to fund a debt service cost increase in the Non-Departmental budget.
-0.00 (\$4,108,554) Resource Recovery Refuse collection and litter clean-up-Non-personnel costs increase in Resource Recovery within the current fee rate in order to increase contract and temporary services funding for refuse collection and litter clear-up.
-0.00 \$468,760 Sanitary Infrastructure Sewer capacity study-Sanitary Infrastructure non-personnel costs decrease primarily due to removal of one-time funding in the FY 2023 budget for sewer capacity study flow metering and modelling.
-0.00 (312,949) Stormwater Utility Non-personnel-Stormwater utility non-personnel costs increase due to Oronoco Outfall maintenance and other non-personnel cost increases.
-0.00 \$161,810 Mobility Services Capital Bikeshare operating-The FY 2024 budget includes an increase in Capital Bikeshare operating costs funded by developer contributions.
-0.0 \$100,000 Multiple Programs Other non-personnel expenditures - The FY 2024 budget includes inflationary cost increases across multiple programs related supplies, materials, and contracted services.
-0.0 \$306,918

 Adjustments FTE Amount

 Multiple Programs

+Cash capital-The FY 2024 budget includes reductions in the cash capital transfer to the CIP in the Transportation Improvement Program (TIP) (\$327,900) and Stormwater Utility (\$2,152,800) and increases in the NVTA 30% fund (\$456,000) and Sanitary Sewer Fund (\$875,000).
+0.00 (\$1,149,700)

+Multiple Programs

+Debt service - The FY 2024 budget includes debt service reductions in the TIP (\$2,225), Sanitary Sewers (\$26,180), and Stormwater Utility (\$225,416) 0.00 (\$253,821)

+Multiple Programs

+Vehicle replacement - The cost of replacing vehicles across multiple programs is reduced due to the fleet replacement schedule.
+0.00 (\$518,514)

+Transportation Planning

+Potomac Yard Metro Fund non-personnel-The non-personnel budget in the Potomac Yard Metro Station Financing Fund is reduced to transfer budget authority to fund a debt service cost increase in the Non-Departmental budget.
+0.00 (\$4,108,554)

+Resource Recovery

+Refuse collection and litter clean-up-Non-personnel costs increase in Resource Recovery within the current fee rate in order to increase contract and temporary services funding for refuse collection and litter clear-up.
+0.00 \$468,760

+Sanitary Infrastructure

+Sewer capacity study-Sanitary Infrastructure non-personnel costs decrease primarily due to removal of one-time funding in the FY 2023 budget for sewer capacity study flow metering and modelling.
+0.00 (312,949)

+Stormwater Utility

+Non-personnel-Stormwater utility non-personnel costs increase due to Oronoco Outfall maintenance and other non-personnel cost increases.
+0.00 \$161,810

+Mobility Services

+Capital Bikeshare operating-The FY 2024 budget includes an increase in Capital Bikeshare operating costs funded by developer contributions.
+0.0 \$100,000

-Fee revenue increases-The FY 2024 budget includes increases in General Fund revenues related to the following T&ES fees: The parklet program 50% discount will expire, and the program is expected to expand to serve additional businesses; parking fee revenue will increase due to the expansion of pay-by -phone parking onto additional blocks in Old Town and the creation of two new residential parking districts in Potomac Yard and Potomac Greens; and permitting and parking fee revenue is expected to 0.0 \$0
+Adjustments FTE Amount Multiple Programs Other non-personnel expenditures - The FY 2024 budget includes inflationary cost increases across multiple programs related supplies, materials, and contracted services.
+0.0 \$306,918 Multiple Programs Fee revenue increases-The FY 2024 budget includes increases in General Fund revenues related to the following T&ES fees: The parklet program 50% discount will expire, and the program is expected to expand to serve additional businesses; parking fee revenue will increase due to the expansion of pay-by -phone parking onto additional blocks in Old Town and the creation of two new residential parking districts in Potomac Yard and Potomac Greens; and permitting and parking fee revenue is expected to increase due to the installation of small cell antennas within public rights-of-way.
+0.0 \$0

-TOTAL FY 2024 PROPOSED ALL FUNDS BUDGET
+TOTAL FY 2024 APPROVED ALL FUNDS BUDGET